choefele/CCHMapClusterController/README.md

 See [Changes.md](https://github.com/choefele/CCHMapClusterController/blob/master/CHANGES.md) for a high-level overview of recent updates.

-## Cell size and margin factor
+## Performance

 The clustering algorithm splits a rectangular area of the map into a grid of square cells.
 For each cell, a representation for the annotations in this cell is selected and displayed.

+The quad tree implementation used to gather annotations for a cell is based on [TBQuadTree](https://github.com/thoughtbot/TBAnnotationClustering/blob/master/TBAnnotationClustering/TBQuadTree.h) and is very fast.
+For this reason, performance is less dependent on the number of clustered annotations, but rather on the number of visible clusters on the map.
+This number can be configured with the cell size and the margin factor (see below).
+Another factor is the density of the clustered annotations: annotations spread over a large area cluster faster.

+The examples in this project contain two data sets for testing: 5000+ annotations in a small area around Berlin and 80000+ annotations spread over the entire US.
+Both data sets perform fine on an iPhone 4S.

+## Cell size and margin factor

-`CCHMapClusterController` has a property `cellSize` to configure the size of the cell.
-The unit is points (1 point = 2 pixels on Retina displays).
+`CCHMapClusterController` has a property `cellSize` to configure the size of the cell in points (1 point = 2 pixels on Retina displays).
 This way, you can select a cell size that is large enough to display map icons with minimal overlap.
 More likely, however, you will choose the cell size to optimize clustering performance (the larger the size, the better the performance).
+The actual cell size used for clustering will be adjusted so that the map's width is a multiple of the cell size.
+This avoids realignment of cells when panning across the 180th meridian.

 The `marginFactor` property configures the additional map area around the visible area that's included for clustering.
 This avoids sudden changes at the edges of the visible area when the user pans the map.
 Ideally, you would set this value to 1.0 (100% additional map area on each side), as this is the maximum scroll area a user can achieve with a panning gesture.
-However, this is affects performance as this will cover 9x the map area for clustering.
+However, this affects performance as this will cover 9x the map area for clustering.
 The default is 0.5 (50% additional area on each side).

 To debug these settings, set the `debugEnabled` property to `YES`.
-This will display the grid used for clustering overlayed onto the map.
+This will display the clustering grid over the map.

 ## Customizing cluster annotations

 Cluster annotations are of type `CCHMapClusterAnnotation`.
-Your code can customize their titles and subtitles by registering as a `CCHMapClusterControllerDelegate` with `CCHMapClusterController` and implementing two delegate methods.
+You can customize their titles and subtitles by registering as a `CCHMapClusterControllerDelegate` with `CCHMapClusterController` and implementing two delegate methods.

 In these methods, `CCHMapClusterAnnotation` gives you access to the annotations contained in the cluster through the property `annotations`.
 An annotation in this array will always implement `MKAnnotation`, but is otherwise of same type as the instances you added to `CCHMapClusterController` when calling `addAnnotations:withCompletionHandler:`.